ettore9x9/patrolling_robot/README.md

 ## Software Components

-It follows the details of each software component implemented in this repository, which is available in the `scripts/` and `srv/` folder.
+It follows the details of each software component implemented in this repository, which is available in the `scripts/` and `srv/` folders.

 ### The `find_markers` Node ###